50. Ethical Foundation - The Belmont Report

 - weigh the reasonableness of seeking certain benefits despite the risks involved; and

-- determine when potential benefits may not sufficiently justify risks to subjects.
+- determine when potential benefits may not sufficiently justify risks to participants.

 - "fairness in distribution" and